Colleen’s Top 10 Tips for Effective Interviews

 Handshake: Shake hands firmly and confidently but not aggressively or floppily.
 How: When the skin between your thumb and pointer finger meets that part of their hand you start the firm grip and shake two or three times.
 Practice this.

-Kindness: The person at the reception is often also asked for their impression of you.
+Make contact: Smile, use eye contact and say thank you.
+Remember the person at the reception is often also asked for their impression of you.

 - Non-verbal communication: